factorial-io/fabalicious/docs/docs/configuration.md

 * `useShell` defaults to true, set it to false, when you can't connect to specific hosts.
 * `disableKnownHosts` defaults to false, set it too true, if you trust every host
 * `gitOptions` a keyed list of options to apply to a git command.
 Currently only pull is supported.
 If your git-version does not support `--rebase` you can disable it via an empty array: `pull: []`
+* `rsyncOptions` a keyed list of options to apply when running the `rsync`-method.
+You can define paths to include and to exclude.
 * `sqlSkipTables` a list of table-names drush should omit when doing a backup.
 * `configurationManagement` a list of configuration-labels to import on `reset`.
 This defaults to `['staging']` and may be overridden on a per-host basis.
 You can add command arguments to the the configuration label.